viditforsv/shriarya_lms_next/src/app/components-demo/ui/README.md

 # Component Library Structure

-This directory contains all reusable UI components for the ShriArya LMS platform, organized by category for better maintainability and scalability.
+This directory contains all reusable UI components for Shrividhya Classes platform, organized by category for better maintainability and scalability.

 ## 📁 Directory Structure